Photo by Terrence McCarthy, used with permission of San Francisco Opera

 Aida isn’t my favorite opera, but I think it was perfect for a spectacle at the ballpark!
 The sets and costumes really look wonderful on the big screen!

-23. September 2010 · Comments Off · Categories: Books, Reviews, San Francisco Opera
+23. September 2010 · Comments Off on Reviewing · Categories: Books, Reviews, San Francisco Opera

 Most readers know by now that I don’t like to actually do serious reviews; as much as I can be quite critical, I hesitate being open about it.
 But recently I’ve been given* recordings of a few things and some books, and I think that the companies who provided these are expecting me to review them.
 So I guess I’ll have to hop to it!